 - Provide the specific date of the post.

-- Provide the first 20 words of the tweet as the title.
+- Provide the first 20 words of the tweet as the title, in italics.
 Count a URL, a hashtag, or an emoji as one word each, and include them in the reference if they fall within the first 20 words.
 Do not italicize emojis.

 - If the tweet includes an image, a video, a poll, or a thumbnail image with a link, indicate that in brackets after the title: [Image attached], [Video attached], [Thumbnail with link attached].